Frequently Asked Questions

 Outdoor spaces will be utilized as frequently as possible within the instructional day.

 What happens if there is a positive or presumed case of COVID-19 in our school?

-School nurses will track quarantines and positive students (who will need to be home in isolation).
+Nurses will track positive students (who will need to be home in isolation).
 Only the CDC releases people from isolation.